How to screenshot Snapchat without being detected!

 Delay the screenshot notification

 Simply load up Snapchat, go to the snap you want to open and make sure it loads completely (you can tell a snap is loading if the icon beside a name isn't a solid square, but more like a little swirl).
 Turn off your WiFi, your Bluetooth, your cellular data and everything else that keeps your phone connected, and then turn on Airplane Mode.
-Then, go back to that snap, tap on it, take your screenshots, wait around 30 seconds, and turn your connections back on.
+Then, go back to that snap, tap on it, and take your screenshots.

 To be fair, if the person you're screenshotting is super unobservant, then you could probably get away with screenshotting their snaps!
 But beware – they may figure out later down the line what you've done.